caih1943/hello-world/README.md

 # hello-world
 My first project on GitHub
-Simon here, I will do some code for my project and do test.
+Simon here, I will do some code for my project and do test for the code.